manishtext/hertext/README.md

 # Made Only For Her 💖

-> "This entire space belongs to the girl who changed everything." ✨
+> "This entire space belongs to the girl who I love." ✨

 ---